-It's goes to the heart of how research is showing CBD does its work!
+It's going to the heart of how research is showing CBD does its work!

 Most sites out there will give a recommendation for how much and how often to take CBD but with very little backup.

-Since the benefits of CBD are showing in research, let's look to that for whether we should take CBD daily.
+Since the benefits of CBD are showing in research, let's look at that for whether we should take CBD daily.

 Many people are new to CBD and have lots of practical questions: